vasilakisfil/Introspected-REST/README.md

 In the HTTP this is achieved by using the `Accept` header while server responds with `Content-Type` header.

-`application/json` is a Media Type that denotes that the data format of the requested representation is in JSON data dormat.
+`application/json` is a Media Type that denotes that the data format of the requested representation is in JSON data format.
 Specifically the type of this Media Type is `application` while the subtype is `json`.
 **JSON itself is not a Media Type but a message format**.